Please do not send Neil Patrick Harris birthday gifts, Twitter

 — Neil Patrick Harris (@ActuallyNPH) June 13, 2018

-Had he just sent out one message, and made it sound remotely joke-like, Harris could have cut the obnoxious quotient down by approximately half.
-The specific gift listings and the inclusion of a functional UPS Store address, however, prove that this is indeed a wealthy working actor in his 40s hitting up his fans for gifts on his special day.
-(I, for one, will enjoy imagining what sort of “gifts” non-fans will be sending to the UPS Store.)
+Had he just sent out one message, and made it sound remotely joke-like, Harris could have cut the obnoxious factor down by at least half.
+The specific gift requests, though, and the inclusion of a functional UPS Store address, suggest that this is indeed a wealthy working actor in his mid-40s hitting up fans for gifts on his special day.
+(I, for one, will enjoy imagining what sort of “gifts” non-fans sending to his PO box.)
 Despite the fact that the button that could text his publicist is probably very close to the Twitter app on Harris’s phone, he ignored the former and went straight to the latter, capping off a whirlwind half-week of abject obnoxiousness.
 On the bright side, however, what Harris did is still less obnoxious than your friend who celebrates their “birthday month.”

 UPDATE: Harris has just issued an apology to Rachel Bloom for his original tweet.